zhjoven/FreshRSS/docs/en/developers/OPML.md

 * `frss:cssFullContent`: [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to enable the download and extraction of the matching HTML section of each articles’ Web address.
 	* Example: `div.main, .summary`
-* `frss:cssFullContentFilter`: [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to remove the matching HTML elements from the full content retrieved by `frss:cssFullContent`.
+* `frss:cssContentFilter`: [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to remove the matching HTML elements from the article content or from the full content retrieved by `frss:cssFullContent`.
 	* Example: `.footer, .aside`
+. `frss:cssFullContentConditions`: List (separated by a new line) of search queries to trigger a full content retrieval as defined by `frss:cssFullContent`.
 * `frss:filtersActionRead`: List (separated by a new line) of search queries to automatically mark a new article as read.

 ### Dynamic OPML (reading lists)